Morganella morganii: Historical identification and systematics

 Morganella morganii was first described by a British bacteriologist H. de R. Morgan in 1906 as Morgan's bacillus.
 Morgan isolated the bacterium from stools of infants who were noted to have had "summer diarrhea".
 Later in 1919, Winslow et al. named Morgan's bacillus, Bacillus morganii.
 In 1936, though, Rauss renamed B. morganii as Proteus morganii.
-Fulton, in 1943, showed that B. columbensis and P. morganii were the same and defined the genus Morganella, due to the DNA-DNA hybridization.
+Fulton, in 1943, showed that B. columbensis and P. morganii were the same and defined the genus Morganella, due to the DNA–DNA hybridization.
 In 1943, Fulton attempted to define a subspecies, M. m. columbensis.
 However, in 1962, a review article by Ewing reported that M. columbensis had been re-identified as Escherichia coli, thereby removing that organism from the genus Morganella.

 Microbiology

 Morganella morganii is facultatively anaerobic and oxidase-negative.
 Its colonies appear off-white and opaque in color, when grown on agar plates.
 M. morganii cells are straight rods, about 0.6–0.7 μm in diameter and 1.0–1.7 μm in length.
 This organism moves by way of peritrichous flagella, but some strains do not form flagella at 30 C.

 M. morganii is split into two subspecies: M. morganii subsp. morganii and M. morganii subsp. sibonii.
 M. morganii subsp. sibonii is able to ferment trehalose, whereas subsp. morganii cannot, and this is the primary phenotype used to differentiate them.

 M. morganii can produce the enzyme catalase, so it is able to convert hydrogen peroxide to water and oxygen.
 This is a common enzyme found in most living organisms.
 In addition, it is indole test-positive, meaning that this organism can split tryptophan to indole, pyruvate, and ammonia.
 M. morganii also produces urease, allowing it to break down urea.
 Methyl red tests positive in M. morganii, an indicator dye that turns red due to the bacterium's acid production during fermentation.
+Similar bacteria from the closely related Proteus and Providencia genera, M. morganii is able to deaminate tryptophan through the production of tryptophan deaminase (TDA).